opendocsg/slw-judgments-backfill/2016_SGHC_99/report.md

 _The present costs arrangement_

-6       As pointed out in _Then Khek Koon and another v Arjun Permanand Samtani and another and other suits_ [2014] 1 SLR 245 (“ _Then Khek Koon_ ”) at [153]–[154], the rule that costs should generally follow the event is one aspect of the indemnity principle.
-Another aspect relates to the quantification of costs — the indemnification operates in relation to the sums for which the winner is under a legal obligation to pay his solicitors for the legal services rendered (see _Mohamed Amin bin Mohamed Taib and others v Lim Choon Thye and others_ [2011] 2 SLR 343 at [21], referring to _Gundry v Sainsbury_ [1910] 1 KB 645 (“ _Gundry_ ”)).
+6       As pointed out in _Then Khek Koon and another v Arjun Permanand Samtani and another and other suits_ <span class="citation">[2014] 1 SLR 245</span> (“ _Then Khek Koon_ ”) at [153]–[154], the rule that costs should generally follow the event is one aspect of the indemnity principle.
+Another aspect relates to the quantification of costs — the indemnification operates in relation to the sums for which the winner is under a legal obligation to pay his solicitors for the legal services rendered (see _Mohamed Amin bin Mohamed Taib and others v Lim Choon Thye and others_ <span class="citation">[2011] 2 SLR 343</span> at [21], referring to _Gundry v Sainsbury_ [1910] 1 KB 645 (“ _Gundry_ ”)).
 A party ought not to enjoy any windfall by virtue of costs awards (see _Wentworth v Rogers_ (2006) 66 NSWLR 474 (“ _Wentworth_ ”) at [50]).
 The reason is well stated by the court in _Harold v Smith_ (1860) 5 H & N 381 at 385 (cited in _Gundry_ at 649) — costs are neither imposed as a punishment to the losing party nor as a reward to the winning party.

 7       This was not a concern in the present case.
 On the facts, the arrangement between the Respondent and his solicitors had crystallised in the following manner: after his employment was terminated by the Appellant on 13 March 2015, the Respondent had remained in Singapore on a special pass issued by the Ministry of Manpower for the purpose of resolving his dispute before the Assistant Commissioner.
 That decision was rendered on 25 May 2015 and the Respondent, apparently in anticipation of his impending return to Bangladesh, executed a Power of Attorney in favour of a case worker from HOME (“the Respondent’s Representative”) on 16 July 2015, authorising her to instruct counsel in respect of the appeal.
 He returned to Bangladesh shortly thereafter on 20 July